MJSteil/Mathematica-DarkTheme/README.md

 ## License
 MIT License

-Copyright 2020 Martin J. Steil
+Copyright (c) 2020 Martin Jakob Steil

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal